Team-SPICY/spicy-mafia/README.md

  and have redis running.
 For react make sure you `npm install react-bootstrap bootstrap` and `npm install --save @kennethormandy/react flipcard`

-Requirements
-Make sure you have django channels, django, django rest frame work, pip install django-webpack-loader ,pip install redis and have it running, pip install django-cors-headers.

 - If you are NOT running django on 127.0.0.1:8000 that needs to be reflected in the config file that gives the react app the API route of const API_PATH = 'ws://127.0.0.1:8000/ws/game';